 Johnathan Archer is stated to be a trained diplomat in "A Night in Sickbay."
 That same episode shows him doing everything a diplomat should never do.
 He's also supposedly a long-time dog lover, yet somehow he hasn't quite figured out that dogs like to pee on trees.

 These are the Voyages reveals to us the fact that The Chef basically acted like the ships counsellor; having the ear of the whole crew and trusted best friend to all.
 The problem is that, not only has this never been brought up once in the last four seasons, but we have literally never seen him unless you count a single shot of his legs as he delivered a plate a food - he is basically the Star Trek equivalent of that lady who owns Tom & Jerry's house.
-For all this episode tries to make out Chef (and yes he is so close to the crew he is never even given an on-screen name) is the NX-01's version of Guinan or Neelix; he is by all evidence nothing more than the random guy who cooked their dinner.
+For all this episode tries to make out Chef (and yes he is so close to the crew he is never even given an on-screen name) is the NX-01's version of Guinan or Neelix, he is by all evidence nothing more than the random guy who cooked their dinner.
+The episode ultimately turns out to be a holodeck program from the Next Gen era, with the chef being the player character; in-universe it's just a plot device to get everyone to talk to the player without the player having any actual effect on events.

 In the classic series episode "Court Martial", Samuel T. Cogley is, based on his actions in the episode, an idiotic Luddite who would have spectacularly lost Kirk's case without the timely interference of Spock.
 But everyone spends the whole episode talking about what a brilliant lawyer Cogley is.

 Okona from the episode "The Outrageous Okona".
-Obviously meant to be a Han Solo-pastiche (particularly because he is dressed exactly like Han Solo), the smirking Okona comes across as an overgrown fratboy with a sense of privilege that would stagger a Trump.
-Riker and Wesley both gush over him, and he got a fair bit of tail on the Enterprise.
+Obviously meant to be a Han Solo-pastiche (particularly because he is dressed exactly like Han Solo), the smirking Okona comes across as an overgrown fratboy with a sense of privilege that would stagger Charles I. Riker and Wesley both gush over him (although Picard and Worf think he's a joke from the beginning), and he got a fair bit of tail on the Enterprise.

-Guinan probably really was a good listener.
-They weren't going to bring Whoopi Goldberg in to just nod her head; and for dramatic reasons the countless hours of listening to people's problems was omitted from the series.
-But for someone who was famous for listening, who even bragged about her powers of listening, mostly what she actually did was talk.
+Guinan is said to be an excellent listener, but they weren't going to bring Whoopi Goldberg in to just nod her head, and for dramatic reasons the countless hours of listening to people's problems was omitted from the series.
+Instead, we simply get the scenes where Guinan has already listened and is now giving advice.

 Dr. Pulaski was often said by the various characters on the Enterprise that she was caring, considerate, and loving with a terrific bedside manner.
 This is nowhere to be seen as Pulaski is a pretty extreme example of Dr. Jerk, who often was stand-offish and disrespectful to her fellow crew members.
 Compounding all of this is a judgemental nature toward Data, often dismissing his abilities, insulting his attempts at trying to become human, and treating him more like a toaster than a teammate.

 The infamous Neelix.
 Fans are divided on just how many of the skills he claims to have are examples of this trope and how many of them are just lies/exaggerations (something he admits to in the episode Fair Trade) however he does potentially have a lot of them.
-He is an expert cook whose food makes people ill, a morale officer who deliberately starts fights, an intrepid adventurer who is scared of the dark, an expert climber who fell off and injured his team mate, a survival expert whose survival skills indirectly killed two people, a guide whose information is almost always incorrect or inaccurate... you get the point.
+He is an expert cook whose food makes people ill (and actually got the ship itself sick once), a morale officer who deliberately starts fights, an intrepid adventurer who is scared of the dark, an expert climber who fell off and injured his team mate, a survival expert whose survival skills indirectly killed two people, a guide whose information is almost always incorrect or inaccurate... you get the point.
 This is only a taster of what could be a very substantial wall of text.

 Does this a few times when it comes to describing people as intelligent.
 Besides the odd character like Sam and Ash, who demonstrate that they are especially knowledgeable in certain fields, often the writers will just throw in a toss away line that explains that the character in question reads/owns a lot of complicated books so they must be smart, despite often making horribly poor decisions and never doing or saying anything that might demonstrate said intelligence.